smallrye/smallrye-reactive-messaging/documentation/src/main/docs/pulsar/receiving-pulsar-messages.md

 The negative acknowledgment can be further configured using `negativeAckRedeliveryDelayMicros` and `negativeAck.redeliveryBackoff` properties.
 -   `fail` fail the application, no more messages will be processed.
 -   `ignore` the failure is logged, but the acknowledgement strategy will be applied and the processing will continue.
+-   `continue` the failure is logged, but processing continues without applying acknowledgement or negative acknowledgement.
+This strategy can be used with [acknowledgement timeout](#acknowledgement-timeout) configuration.
 -   `reconsume-later` sends the message to the [retry letter topic](https://pulsar.apache.org/docs/3.0.x/concepts-messaging/#retry-letter-topic) using the `reconsumeLater` API to be reconsumed with a delay.
 The delay can be configured using the `reconsumeLater.delay` property and defaults to 3 seconds.
 Custom delay or properties per message can be configured by adding an instance of {{ javadoc('io.smallrye.reactive.messaging.pulsar.PulsarReconsumeLaterMetadata') }} to the failure metadata.